gt-sse-center/PatientX.AI/methodology_findings/running_mistral_locally.md

 ### Conclusion
 By following this guide, you should be able to successfully run **Mistral-Small** locally and interact with it using the provided Python script.
 This setup is key to utilizing Mistral-Small's capabilities for generating valuable summaries and insights from large datasets, enhancing the analysis of patient forum posts in the PatientX.AI project.

-#### Trouble Keeping Context

-One issue encountered during interactions with Mistral-Small is maintaining context across multiple requests.
-The interact_with_mistral.py script attempts to handle this by sending context information back with each new chunk of data.
-However, the current approach to managing context is not working effectively in this script, and it requires reworking to better handle large and complex conversations.
-Experimentation with different methods of summarizing or condensing the context may help improve coherence in the final output.